MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/manage-your-apps-in-developer-portal.md

 * **Plan and pricing**: You can link a Software-as-a-Services (SaaS) offer that you've created in the Partner center for your app.
 * **Admin settings**:
   * **App Customization**: You can customize your app by selecting different properties, such as **Name**, **Short description**, **Small icon**, and other properties.
-  * **Block app by default**: You can block your app by default for users until a tenant admin selects to enable it.
+  * **Block app by default**: You can block your app by default for users until a Teams Administrator selects to enable it.

 ## Develop